openbaton/network-slicing-engine/README.md

 * 2nd ....
 * 3rd ....

-# How to install XXX
+# How to install Network Slicing Engine

 Short description about the installation procedure

-# How to use XXX
+# How to use Network Slicing Engine

 ## APIs
 | Method        |URL                | Request Body                                            | Response Body                                                         |Meaning       										|
 | ------------- |-------            |----------                                               |----------                                                             |-------------										|
 | POST  		|/api/v1/vnf-packages        | VNF Package as a multipart/form-data           | Uploaded VNF Package formatted in json.
 Contains all information related to VNFDs, Metadata file, scripts | creates an new VNF Package for the marketplace    |

-# How to extend XXX
+# How to extend Network Slicing Engine

 # Issue tracker